A Quick Guide to SNAP Eligibility and Benefits

 You may receive a cash gift from family or a friend, but the cash must be for a specific use and listed as such.

-Anything in cash, above $30, given directly to you, without a specific motive, may affect your SNAP benefit amount.
+Anything in cash, above $30, given directly to you, without a specific purpose, may affect your SNAP benefit amount.

 Do Food Stamps Affect my Taxes?